May 05, 2023 by Anna-Bet Stemmet

 13. Cherry Juice Mocktail

-To make one at home, fill a glass of your choosing with ice, and pour in 90ml of tart cherry juice.
-Add a tablespoon of magnesium powder to the liquid and stir well, and then top it off with your favourite lemon-lime flavoured beverage.
+To make one at home, fill a glass of your choosing with ice, and pour in 3 oz of tart cherry juice.
+Add a tablespoon of magnesium powder to the liquid and stir well, and then top it off with your favorite lemon-lime flavored beverage.